massoncheg/forgejo-docs/docs/admin/upgrade.md

 ## Performing the upgrade

 - Read the [list of things to know when upgrading from a specific version](#when-upgrading-from--known-problematic-versions-or-upgrade-paths) and either verify that your current version is not affected; or apply the notes appropriately
-- Otherwise, upgrade straight to the latest released Forgejo version (the upgrade procedure will take care of migrations)
+- Otherwise, upgrade straight to the latest released Forgejo version by replacing the binary or container image (the upgrade procedure will take care of migrations)
 - Verify Forgejo works

 ## Troubleshooting